Best Driving Irons 2025

 Reasons to avoid

 Throughout the past few years we have been seriously impressed with a number of Cobra utility irons.
-For 2023, it's no different, with the Cobra King Tec Utility Iron providing users with a forgiving club with solid distance performance.
+It's no different with the Cobra King Tec Utility Iron providing users with a forgiving club with solid distance performance.

 Extremely forgiving on off centre strikes, out of the middle this iron is a rocket.
-Much like the newly released Aerojet range and other new equipment in the King range, Cobra has worked hard to improve its H.O.T face.
+Much like the other new equipment in the King range, Cobra has worked hard to improve its H.O.T face.
 The variable thickness across the face delivers more efficient speed from non-optimal strikes and loads of speed from middle strikes, something that was immediately visible in testing.
+As much as I think there is scope for a higher handicapper to enjoy this club, it is worth noting there isn't a lot of offset.

 - Read our full Cobra King Tec Utility Iron Review